Uterine Fibroids – Understanding Fibroids & Your Treatment Options

-Millions of women worldwide have struggled with uterine fibroids, and have gone on to successfully receive treatment.
+Millions of women worldwide struggle with uterine fibroids, and have gone on to successfully receive treatment.
 If you were just diagnosed with fibroids, or suspect you may have one, don’t panic!
 Here’s what you need to know.

 What Exactly Are Uterine Fibroids?

-Fibroids are classified into three types, depending on the location they’re found in or near the uterus:
+Fibroids classify into to three types, depending on the location they’re found in or near the uterus:

 - Intramural uterine fibroids are the most common, and grow within the muscular wall of the uterus.
 They can cause symptoms such as pelvic pain, pack pain or pressure, and heavy menstrual bleeding.